jojoarianto/CI_Helper_Load_CSS_JS/README.md

 # CI Helper Load CSS and JS
-This is simple helper to help you generated css and js loader via contoller into your view.
+This is simple helper to help you generate css and js laoder function via contoller into your view.

 ### Installation
-- First, copy and paste the all of function in file my_helper.php to your helper.
-You can merge with your helper previously or create a new helper.
+- First, copy and paste all function in file my_helper.php into your helper.
+You can merge it with your previous helper or create a new helper.
 - Second, put this code to your view (you can place it in your header.php or footer.php)
 ```html
     <!-- custom css and js -->